refatbd/PipraPay-bot-notification-pro/readme.txt

 Tags: notification, bot notification, admin notification, telegram Requires at least: 1.0.0
 Tested up to: 1.0.0
-Stable tag: 2.0.0
+Stable tag: 2.1.1
 License: GPL-2.0+
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

 An enhanced Telegram Bot Notification plugin for PipraPay that delivers real-time transaction alerts directly to your Telegram.
 This Pro version includes support for multiple chat IDs, granular notification controls, and a modern, user-friendly interface.
 **Key Features:**
 * **Easy Bot Setup**: Connect your Telegram bot by simply pasting the token.
 * **Multiple Chat IDs**: Send notifications to multiple users or channels.
 * **Granular Controls**: Enable or disable notifications for pending, completed, and failed payments.
+* **Interactive Pending Confirmation**: Approve pending transactions directly from Telegram with a confirmation button.
 * **Global Toggle**: Easily enable or disable the entire notification system.
 * **Interactive Bot Commands**: Get real-time sales and transaction data directly from your bot.
 * **User-Friendly Interface**: Modern and intuitive settings page.